 By the fall of 2011 our collection had grown to over 20,000 items and our patrons had access to six online computers.
 Through our websites we were offering worldwide access to the information in the library.

 At this point the Society realized that the library's facilities had been stretched to the breaking point.
 Our paid membership had grown to over 500, so it was decided by the Board of Directors to purchase a larger building.
 The library was moved to its present location at 3405 South Pacific Highway in Medford in September of that year.
 Many Members pitched in to help complete the massive renovation required and many others donated generously to the renovation efforts.
 Follow this link, New Building Donors

 , for a list of those contributing to the purchase and renovation of the building.
-The new 5000 square foot facility (centered below the navigation bar above) not only allows the collection to grow, but permits the Society to accommodate larger classes and the monthly meetings.
+The new 5000 square foot facility (last down on the right) not only allows the collection to grow, but permits the Society to accommodate larger classes and the monthly meetings.

 RVGS is a leader in educating the public as well as its members on genealogical research.
 Society members are dedicated, knowledgeable family historians and teachers who inform and instruct community citizens on genealogical research techniques.
 Members are available for presentations to schools and community groups upon request.
 Volunteer librarians attend regular training sessions on the collection and research procedures.
 The strength of RVGS is in the unusually high number of members who regularly volunteer their time and energy to staff the Jackson County Genealogy Library, abstract genealogical data, provide research services and educational opportunities.